midesofek/uniswap-eagle/README.md

 - **node-fetch** - to fetch data from the deployed subgraph through http requests
 - **express** - to simplify the nodejs build process
 - **dotenv** - to protect the Chainstack-Query URL used in the project

+## Chainstack Integration

+In order to effectively listen to the `PoolCreated` event emitted by the Uniswap-v3 Contract, there was a need to map the data stored on the blockchain and index the day into a more easily understandable and accessible format, and utilizing a subgraph is undoubtedly the best way to do it.

+### Why Chainstack Subgraph?

+Chainstack subgraph was particularly utilized to cut down on stalling response delays, with the goal of providing users with faster response and a smoother experience when querying uniswap data through Uniswap Eagle.

+## Upcoming Releases

+- _RealTime Data on all transactions based on Particular ETH Swaps_
+- _RealTime Data on Certain Contract Deployments_